Contributors from members of the Copper team

 Almost every CRM should be able to read, manage, and send emails within itself—this helps your team avoid wasting time on constantly copying and pasting text between the CRM and your email client.
-It would also be helpful if your agency’s CRM can provide your sales and marketing team with valuable data, such as open and click-through rates, to help you further optimize your email marketing.
+It would also be helpful if your agency’s CRM can provide your sales and marketing team with valuable data, such as open and click-through rates, to help you further optimize your email marketing and grow customer engagement.

 As marketers are focusing more and more on differentiating themselves through providing a superior customer experience, it’s vital that you’re able to tailor your marketing messages to each individual customer.
 By integrating your email marketing with your CRM, you’ll be able to offer exactly that type of personalized experience that customers today want.

-A key benefit of CRM is its ability to help an agency automate its day-to-day operations and workflows.
+A key benefit of a CRM for sales teams and marketing campaigns is its ability to help an agency automate its day-to-day operations and workflows.

 According to research conducted by Copper and Qualtrics Research, adopting a CRM can save an agency up to 15 hours a week in manual data entry alone.
 Being able to automate basic processes like data entry, following up with leads, and even prospecting can give your team back the time they need to focus on what they’re actually good at.